Why but tortillas when you can make your own? These Corn-Wheat Tortillas are versatile, soft, and tasty—perfect for all your tortilla needs.

 - ½ cup spring water

-- ¼ teaspoon sea salt
+- ¼ tsp sea salt

 - ½ cup whole wheat bread flour

 - Heat the water to boiling; add the salt and pour over the cornmeal.
 Wait a few minutes, until the cornmeal has absorbed the water and has cooled to lukewarm.

 - Thoroughly knead the dough, lightly sprinkling flour under it only as necessary to keep it from sticking.
 When it is smooth and resilient, form a ball and place it in the bowl.

-Divide the dough into six equal pieces, form balls, and cover them.
+- Divide the dough into six equal pieces, form balls, and cover them.
 On a lightly floured surface, roll each ball into a 10-inch circle.
 Stack the tortillas between waxed paper and cover.

-Cook tortillas on a hot griddle for about 20 seconds on each side, until lightly browned but still soft and pliable.
+- Cook tortillas on a hot griddle for about 20 seconds on each side, until lightly browned but still soft and pliable.